domain7/development/_includes/business_analyst.md

 requirement in terms of objective acceptance criteria.

 On some projects, the business analyst is a stakeholder;
-for other projects, one of Developer's developers or the project manager takes on this role.
+for other projects, one of Domain7's developers or the project manager takes on this role.